ghga-de/ghga-metadata-schema/docs/schema_markdown/checksum_type.md

 # Slot: checksum_type

-The type of algorithm used to generate the checksum of a file.
+The type of algorithm used to generate the checksum of the File.

 URI: [GHGA:checksum_type](https://w3id.org/GHGA/checksum_type)